ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To change the key associate with an account, the client sends a POST request containing a key-change object with the following fields:

-oldKey (required, JWS):
+oldKey (required, JWK):
-: The JWS representation of the original key (i.e., the client's current account key)
+: The JWK representation of the original key (i.e., the client's current account key)

-newKey (requrired, JWS):
+newKey (requrired, JWK):
-: The JWS representation of the new key
+: The JWK representation of the new key

 The JWS of this POST must have two signatures: one signature from the existing key on the account, and one signature from the new key that the client proposes